Abs-Futy7/Student_Result_Data_Analysis/README.md

 The repository includes the following files:

 - `Student Result Analysis.ipynb`: Jupyter Notebook containing the detailed data analysis process and visualizations.
-- `dataset.csv`: The dataset used for the analysis.
+- `student_scores.csv`: The dataset used for the analysis.
 - `README.md`: This documentation file.

 ## Features